Xiangyu-Gao/Radar-multiple-perspective-object-detection/README.md

     ```

 ## 3D Slicing of Range-Velocity-Angle Data
-For convenience, in the sample codes we use the raw ADC data of each frame as input and perform the [Range, Velocity, and Angle FFT](https://github.com/Xiangyu-Gao/mmWave-radar-signal-processing-and-microDoppler-classification) during the process of slicing.
-Run following codes for 3D slicing.
+For convenience, in the sample codes, we use the raw ADC data of each frame as input and perform the [Range, Velocity, and Angle FFT](https://github.com/Xiangyu-Gao/mmWave-radar-signal-processing-and-microDoppler-classification) during the process of slicing.
+Run the following codes for 3D slicing.

     python slice3d.py

-The slicing results are the RA slices, RV slices, and VA slices as shown in below figure.
+The slicing results are the RA slices, RV slices, and VA slices as shown in the below figure.
 <p align="center"> <img src='docs/slice_viz.png' align="center" height="230px"> </p>

 ## Train and Test
 1. Prepare the input data (RA, RV, and VA slices) and ground truth confidence map for training and testing.
-Note that the provided training and testing data is in the post-3D slicing format, so you can skip the last step if you used provided data here:
+Note that the provided training and testing data is in the post-3D slicing format, so you can skip the last step if you use the provided data here:
     ```
     python prepare_data.py -m train -dd './data/'
     python prepare_data.py -m test -dd './data/'